Solokingz/VpsBotInstaller/README.md

 # Bot
 To create your own free vps hosting using script. run this command in your terminal

+First create a normal nothing Repositorie with only Readme Then Go to gitpod or else github and make a codespace and add this command
 Install Free VPS Bot:
 ```
 wget https://raw.githubusercontent.com/Solokingz/VpsBotInstaller/refs/heads/main/install.sh && bash install.sh